About Dr. Haica Rosenfeld

 What type of training did you receive?

-I first became a psychologist in Venezuela and worked in my community as a school psychologist.
-I later earned my Master’s and Doctorate in Clinical Psychology from the Institute for Graduate Clinical Psychology at Widener University in Pennsylvania.
-I completed her pre-doctoral internship at The Delaware Psychiatric Center and La Salle University’s Student Counseling Center, where I became increasingly interested in the treatment of eating disorders.
-My post-doctoral residency was completed at The Renfrew Center of South Florida, the country’s first residential treatment facility for woman with eating disorders.
-While at the Renfrew Center, I worked as a primary therapist in their residential program for eating disorders, and provided individual, family and group therapy.
+I began my career as a psychologist in Venezuela, where I worked as a school psychologist supporting my local community.
+I later earned both my Master’s and Doctorate in Clinical Psychology from the Institute for Graduate Clinical Psychology at Widener University in Pennsylvania.
+I completed my pre-doctoral internship at the Delaware Psychiatric Center and La Salle University’s Student Counseling Center, where my interest in working with eating disorders deepened.

 Where have you worked in the past?